AdobeDocs/audience-manager-learn.en/help/overview.md

     </a>
     <div>
       <a href="https://docs.adobe.com/content/help/en/experience-cloud/implementing-in-mobile-ios-objective-c-apps-with-launch/index.html">
-    <strong>Implementing the Experience Cloud in Mobile [!DNL Objective-C] Apps</strong>
+    <strong>Implementing the Experience Cloud in Mobile Objective-C Apps</strong>
     </a>
     </div>
     <p>
-    <em>Perfect starting point for mobile app developers who want to learn how to implement the Adobe Experience Cloud solutions in their [!DNL Objective-C] apps</em>
+    <em>Perfect starting point for mobile app developers who want to learn how to implement the Adobe Experience Cloud solutions in their Objective-C apps</em>
     <p>
   </td>
 </tr>